doubleirish/OSCON_2015/README.md

 Get started with d3.js, the most powerful JavaScript tool for creating data visualizations on the web.
 We'll start from scratch, and build an interactive scatterplot by the end of the session.

-> Conor - basically an opensource implementtion of google charts . uses javascript on the front-end to create visualizations , uses Javascript, CSS, SVG etc to build a comparison is here [comparison](https://blog.socialcops.com/engineering/d3-js-versus-google-charts) slides , [slides](http://scatteredtoscatterplot.strataconf.com/book.html#slide-3) , [lab](https://github.com/alignedleft/scattered-scatterplot) , [cheatsheet](https://github.com/alignedleft/scattered-scatterplot/blob/master/D3%20Cheat%20Sheet.pdf)
+> Conor - basically an opensource implementation of google charts . uses javascript on the front-end to create visualizations , uses Javascript, CSS, SVG etc to build a comparison is here [comparison](https://blog.socialcops.com/engineering/d3-js-versus-google-charts) slides , [slides](http://scatteredtoscatterplot.strataconf.com/book.html#slide-3) , [lab](https://github.com/alignedleft/scattered-scatterplot) , [cheatsheet](https://github.com/alignedleft/scattered-scatterplot/blob/master/D3%20Cheat%20Sheet.pdf)

   * 00:30:10 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### An introduction to d3.js: From scattered to scatterplot - Scott Murray (University of San Francisco) - Part 2

 Get started with d3.js, the most powerful JavaScript tool for creating data visualizations on the web.
 We'll start from scratch, and build an interactive scatterplot by the end of the session.
+> Conor - first half is using d3 to create and dynamically modify svg resources
+> * second half using data binding , so that incremental updates are super efficient
   * 00:49:43 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### An introduction to d3.js: From scattered to scatterplot - Scott Murray (University of San Francisco) - Part 3